SummaryRead the full fact sheet

 - Make a conscious effort to blink more often.

-- Use eye drops, gels or ointments to lubricate the surface of the eye (these are sometimes called ‘artificial tears’).
+- Use eye drops, gels or ointments to lubricate the surface of your eyes (these are sometimes called ‘artificial tears’).

 - Boost the humidity of the air at home and at work by placing bowls of water around the room to evaporate.

 - Some medication can cause dry eye.
-Consult your doctor about side effects of medication you take.
+Consult your doctor about any medicine side effects.

 - Special plugs can be inserted into the tear ducts to prevent excessive loss of tears.